Release-Candidate/OCaml-Buck-2-Examples/README.md

 ## Using Buck 2 with OCaml-LSP or Merlin

-You need to generate a `.merlin` file containing the paths to the source and build directories, see [Merlin - Project Configuration](https://github.com/ocaml/merlin/wiki/project-configuration)
+You need to generate a `.merlin` file containing the paths to the source and build directories and the list of Opam packages (but using `ocamlfind` names!), see [Merlin - Project Configuration](https://github.com/ocaml/merlin/wiki/project-configuration)

 Example: